Braiding properties of worldline configurations in hardcore lattice bosons: Numerical results

-{\em Numerical results} The simplest topological invariant that can be used to (partially) characterize the topological structure of configurations is the statistics of permutation cycles \cite{Feynman1953,Ceperley1995}.
+The simplest topological invariant that can be used to {\em partially} characterize the topological structure of configurations is the statistics of permutation cycles \cite{Feynman1953,Ceperley1995}.
 Permutation cycles are obtained by gluing together worldlines at imaginary time $\tau=\beta$ and $\tau=0$.
-Their length is proportional to the {\em minimal} number of braiding events occurring between worldlines participating in a cycle and does not detect braiding events among different permutation cycles.
+Their length only depends on the {\em minimal} number of braiding events occurring between worldlines participating in a cycle and does not detect braiding events among different permutation cycles.
 Hence, the length of permutation cycles does not provide a complete characterization of a topological structure.
+For example, a permutation cycle involving two worldlines can have any odd number (1,3,5,...) of braiding events between the two.
+Nonetheless, despite their simplicity, permutation cycles and their statistics are already able to distinguish ground-states of different quantum phases.
+To be clear, by statistics of permutation cycles, we do not simply mean their overall statistical weight (see e.g.~\cite{PhysRevLett.83.2687,PhysRevE.76.051109}).
+Rather, we characterize each configurations by the permutation cycles in it and calculate the probability associated to each combination of permutation cycles.